 Houstonians love to eat and its most innovative restaurateurs infuse classic Texan flavours with the culinary cultures of its diverse population.
-The tree-lined Montrose area, the Market Square Historic District and Bayou Place are particularly known for hosting great restaurants and comfortable cafés.
+The tree-lined Montrose area, the Heights neighbourhood, the Market Square Historic District and Bayou Place are particularly known for hosting great restaurants and comfortable cafés.

-Apart from sampling the local Tex-Mex and barbecue fare, expats should spend some time partaking in a great local pastime – big breakfasts at one of the city's many brunch spots.
+Apart from sampling the local Tex-Mex and barbecue fare, new arrivals should spend some time partaking in a great local pastime – big breakfasts at one of the city's many brunch spots.

 Arts and culture in Houston